 With every event that you plan, there are a thousand minuscule details that have to work in unison.
 Planning volunteer shifts, sending out reminders to attendees, making sure everyone has the necessary information – all of these and more have to be conveyed to your staff, volunteers and attendees.
 And not just conveyed, they have to be seen and followed.
-That’s where mass text messaging can work in your favor.
+That’s where mass texting can work in your favor.

 No matter how minor the information is, sending out timely updates helps people plan ahead.
 You can convey your message in 160 characters or less which will help them avoid any unnecessary hassles and be kept up to date on issues or changes at your nonprofit.